 Not a lot of amateurs will tackle a flat roof project, whether it’s a garage or a factory.
 Flat roofs require specialized knowledge, equipment and skills.
 These are particularly difficult for the homeowner to tackle.
 There are issues with flashing, seams, vents and ridges.
 Also, completing the drains can be difficult.
-For these reasons, it is recommended that professionals complete your flat roof.
-However, many amateurs will tackle a shingle roof.
-This is often triggered by a leak or when the owner's insurance company recommends action.
+For these reasons, it is recommended that you choose professionals for your new roof installation in Cambridge.

 ProSeal (RPW) systems

 Thermoplastic Polyvinyl Chloride (PVC) Roofing sheets are produced by rolling, spread coating or extruding and are often reinforced.
 Desired properties and flexibilities are achieved through additives.
 The seams are sealed by chemical or heat welding and are available in many colours with grey and white being the most common.
 PVC can be applied mechanically fastened or fully adhered.

 Image: Jameson Parkway High Rise - Loose Laid Ballasted